Women of Data Science – Buvana Inspires Passion for Data in Australia

 Moving forward, how do you think data science will impact people in their day-to-day life?

-BUVANA: Data science and artificial intelligence are increasingly becoming key for differentiation in business.
-The investments are increasing rapidly in this space.
-So, get ready for new disruptions and new products that will weave their way into our daily lives progressively.
+BUVANA: Data science and artificial intelligence are increasingly becoming key for differentiation in business and so the investments are increasing rapidly in this space.
+So get ready for new disruptions, new products that will weave their way into our daily lives progressively.

 What was your biggest takeaway from being a WiDS Ambassador?

-BUVANA: The biggest takeaway for me was the passion I saw in everyone who attended the event.
+BUVANA: The biggest takeaway for me was the passion I saw in the people who attended the event.
 It was well worth the effort among hectic schedules and I look forward to bringing it together again.